Featured in this post

 Usability – This encompasses a range of things from step-by-step processes and easy to understand screens to clearly labelled functions and drag and drop features.
 The main question you should be asking yourself is: Will this be easy for my teams to use day in, day out?

 The advantages of choosing an easy-to-use system are clear.
-Adoption and implementation will be quicker, you’ll get both a deeper usage of the system throughout your organisation and, because processes are quicker and simpler, you'll make your staff happier—all of which leads to fuller benefit realisation and better ROI.
+Adoption and implementation will be quicker, you’ll get both a deeper usage of the system throughout your organization and, because processes are quicker and simpler, you'll make your staff happier—all of which leads to fuller benefit realization and better ROI.

 So, when you’re comparing ERP systems, take care to choose one that uses the latest technology while providing a user-friendly experience.
 If the system is not easy to use, people will resist it, possibly creating workarounds and limiting value for your company.

 6. Business System Integrations